odyslam/home-urbit/README.md

 ## Tips

-- You can access your ~Home-Urbit, from anywhere using [balena Public Device URLs](https://www.balena.io/docs/learn/develop/runtime/#public-device-urls).
 - You can ssh into your device via balena webterminal, balena ssh, and regular ssh.
 Read more on the [docs](https://www.balena.io/docs/learn/manage/ssh-access/).
 - You can tunnel any connection from your local computer to any port on the device, using [balena tunnel](https://www.balena.io/docs/reference/balena-cli/#tunnel-deviceorapplication).
-This means that you can tunnel port `80` of the device to `localhost:80` and connect to Urbit Landscape from anywhere.
-(Also possible via using balena Public Device URLs).
 - With docker, we can't automatically set the hostname of the device.
 Thus, you will need to access it via the IP and not `homeurbit.local`.
 If you want to [change](https://blog.jongallant.com/2017/11/raspberrypi-change-hostname/) the hostname of your Raspberry Pi.
-You will be able to access the device via `<hostname>.local`.

 ## License